-The Company's subscribed capital, as of June 30, 2008, is 3,933 and is represented by 393,312,793 shares of common stock and divided into four classes of shares (A, B, C and D), with a par value of Argentine pesos 10 and one vote per share.
+The Company's subscribed capital, as of September 30, 2008, is 3,933 and is represented by 393,312,793 shares of common stock and divided into four classes of shares (A, B, C and D), with a par value of Argentine pesos 10 and one vote per share.
 These shares are fully subscribed, paid-in and authorized for stock exchange listing.

-As of June 30, 2008, Repsol YPF S.A. ("Repsol YPF") controls the Company, directly and indirectly, through a 84.14% shareholding while Petersen Energía S.A. ("PESA") exercises significant influence through 14.90% shareholding.
-On February 21, 2008, Repsol YPF entered into a shares sale and purchase agreement with PESA pursuant to which Repsol YPF sold to PESA shares of YPF representing 14.90% of YPF's capital stock for US\$ 2,235 million (the "Transaction").
-Simultaneously with the execution of such Transaction, Repsol YPF granted certain affiliates of PESA an option to purchase from Repsol YPF up to an additional 10.10% of YPF's outstanding capital stock within four years after consummation of the Transaction.
+As of September 30, 2008, Repsol YPF S.A. ("Repsol YPF") controls the Company, directly and indirectly, through a 84.14% shareholding while Petersen Energía S.A. ("PESA") exercises significant influence through a 14.90% shareholding.
+On February 21, 2008, Repsol YPF entered into a shares sale and purchase agreement with PESA pursuant to which Repsol YPF sold to PESA shares of YPF representing 14,90% of YPF's capital stock for US\$ 2,235 million (the "Transaction").
+Simultaneously with the execution of the Transaction, Repsol YPF granted certain affiliates of PESA an option to purchase from Repsol YPF up to an additional 10.10% of YPF's outstanding capital stock within four years after consummation of the Transaction.
+In May, 2008, Petersen Energía Inversora S.A. ("PEISA"), one of the beneficiaries above mentioned option, exercised its right to purchase shares representing 0.1% of YPF's capital stock, which will be formalized upon the fulfillment of certain requirements, including the closing of a tender offer in accordance with YPF's bylaws.
+Being the tender offer issued by PEISA and the offer period expired on October 20, 2008, approximately 0.11718% of the Company's capital stock have been tendered.
+The tender offer procedures will finish upon the fulfillment of certain requirements.
 Additionally, Repsol YPF and PESA have signed a shareholders' agreement, in connection with the Transaction, establishing among other things, the adoption of a dividend policy under which YPF will distribute 90% of the annual net income as dividends.
-As of the date of issuance of these financial statements, Petersen Energía Inversora S.A., PESA's affiliate, has exercised the option to purchase an additional 0.10%, being this operation subject to the approval of the regulatory agency according to the corresponding regulations.

 Additionally, on February 29, 2008, Repsol YPF has started an offering process for the sale of shares representing 20% of the capital stock of the Company (the "Offering").
-The effective date of the Offering will be subject, among other conditions, to the authorization of the regulatory agencies of the Argentine and United States markets in which YPF's shares quote, based on the information filed by the Company and considering current requirements and regulations.
+The effective date of the Offering will be subject, among other conditions, to the authorization of the regulatory agencies of the Argentine and United States markets in which YPF's shares quote, based and considering current conditions and regulations of the financial markets.